-Beverly Hills City Council felt your pain.
-Last night, we tenants secured from sympathetic councilmembers greatly-expanded protections.
-Gone are 10% rent increases.
-Gone are evictions without relocation fees.
-In a Council meeting that stretched to midnight and beyond, we heard some tales of landlord hardship but many more persuasive accounts of how tenants invest in our communities only to be tossed out summarily or handed a slow-motion eviction order in the form of successive, capricious rent hikes.
-At 1a.m.
-City Council used a seldom-invoked ‘urgency ordinance’ to approve several critical reforms to our rent stabilization ordinances.
+Beverly Hills City Council felt your pain last night.
+Gone are 10% rent increases and evictions without relocation fees.
+In a meeting that stretched to beyond midnight, Council heard many persuasive tenant accounts of investing in community only to be tossed out summarily or hounded out by capricious and excessive rent hikes.
+Around 1 am City Council used a seldom-invoked urgency ordinance to approve critical reforms to the rent stabilization ordinances.

 Let’s Cut To The Chase!

-ALL TENANTS in rental units (sans condos or single-family homes) in Beverly Hills will enjoy the following protections from TODAY forward:
+Let”s cut to the chase!
+ALL TENANTS in rental apartments in Beverly Hills will enjoy the following protections from TODAY forward:

-- The maximum allowable annual rent increase is reduced to about 3% even for renters who have been served with an increase but have not yet begun paying the higher amount.
-So, no more household-busting 10% hikes every year.
+- The maximum allowable annual rent increase is reduced to 3% and made retroactive to cover any tenant who had been served with an increase but has not yet begun paying the higher amount.
+No more household-busting 10% hikes every year!

 There’s A New Sheriff In Town